reubenmiller/go-c8y-cli/docs/_docs/concepts/error-handling.md

 Errors which are related to command usage (not server errors), are written to standard error, while server responses (error or otherwise) are written to standard output.

-For example, the following code tries to retrieve an non-existant managed object (id=0).
+For example, the following code tries to retrieve an non-existent managed object (id=0).

 ```sh
 response=$( c8y inventory get --id=0 )